wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.8.10 =
+* Bug fix related to "trans" with multiple transform functions

 = 2.8.9 =
 * Added delete button in admin screen viewing single submission
 * Can now include in CF7 emails the CFDB [submit_time] and [submit_url]